-The shaft of the humerus fracture is the fracture of bone that lies between the upper border of the pectoralis major insertion proximally and the supracondylar ridge distally.
-This constitutes the middle three fifths of the entire humerus.
+The humerus shaft fracture is the fracture of humerus bone that lies between the proximal and distal part of the humerus.
+This part lies between the upper border of the pectoralis major insertion proximally and the supracondylar ridge distally.
+This constitutes the middle three-fifths of the entire humerus.

 The arm is divided into anterior and posterior compartments by fascial septae.
 Posterior compartment contains triceps muscle, radial nerve between the long and lateral heads of triceps.
 The anterior or flexor compartment contains the flexors of the elbow, biceps brachii and brachialis, and the coracobrachialis.
 The brachialis has got two nerve supplies- one from musculocutaneous and other from radial nerve.